Carolina Gynning

-Carolina Gynning Nilsson (born 6 October 1978) is a Swedish glamour model, actor, author, jewelry designer and television presenter.
+Carolina Gynning Nilsson (born 6 October 1978) is a Swedish glamour model, author, podcaster, actress, jewelry designer and television presenter.
 She started her career as a model at age sixteen.
 She was a participant in the Swedish version of Big Brother in 2004 and emerged as the winner of that season.
 Gynning has since made a career as a television presenter on TV4 and Kanal5, and also as an artist and author of several books.
 Gynning has participated in several television shows after Big Brother such as I huvudet på Gynning ("Inside Gynning's head") and as a celebrity dancer in season one of Let's Dance.

 Childhood and early life

 Gynning was born in Helsingborg, Sweden and lived in Höganäs for a short time, but spent most of her early years in Falsterbo.
 She revealed that she was a shy girl but changed when she reached her teens.
 She attended high school in Lund.
 At sixteen she was discovered by a fashion photographer while waiting at a bus stop in Falsterbo, and during her high school years she did some modelling assignments on the side.
 After a while, she landed modeling jobs in international shows in Athens, Milan and Paris.
-She lived and worked abroad for ten years mostly as a glamour model.
-During this time she also underwent breast implant surgery to enlarge her breasts.
+She lived and worked abroad for ten years, mostly as a glamour model.
+During this time she also underwent breast augmentation surgery.

 Career

 TV personality and host

 After a few years working as a glamour model, Gynning was approached by producers of the Swedish version of the reality television show Big Brother and entered the house in January 2004, becoming the season's eventual winner.
 In 2006, she entered Let's Dance as a celebrity dancer.
-She appeared on Season 1 of the show which was broadcast on TV4.
+She appeared on season 1 of the show which was broadcast on TV4.
 Her dance partner was Daniel da Silva and she was eliminated in the second round.
 During late 2006 she worked for Viasats Formula 1 show Studio F1 along with Tore Kullgren and simultaneously was one of five hostesses for the TV4 show Förkväll (Tonight").
 During 2007, Gynning hosted the audition part of Idol 2007 along with Carina Berg.
 During 2008, Gynning hosted her own show, I huvudet på Gynning ("Inside Gynning's Head"), which was broadcast on Kanal5; she also hosted the talent show Hitmakers that year on the same channel.
 During late 2008 she and Carina Berg hosted the TV4 show Stjärnor på is the Swedish version of Stars on Ice.
-In 2009 Gynning hosted Hjälp!
+In 2009, Gynning hosted Hjälp!
 Jag är med i en japansk TV-show ("Help!
 I am in a Japanese TV Show!") also on TV4 and in the summer of that year hosted Sommarkrysset ("The summer cruise") along with Berg.
 In 2013 she was one of the celebrity hosts of the radio show Sommar i P1.
 In 2014, Gynning was scheduled to be one of the judges in the new season of Talang Sverige 2014 ("Talent Sweden") on TV3.